miquella/vaulted/man/vaulted.1.md

   Removes existing vaults.
 See vaulted-rm(1).

 `shell`
   Starts an interactive shell with the secrets for the vault loaded into the shell.
+See vaulted-shell(1).

 `upgrade`
   Upgrades legacy vaults to the current vault format.